How to Deal with Sweating in Humidity this Summer

 The Impact of Humidity on Sweat

 Have you ever felt like you sweat more on a cool day with high humidity than on a warm day with low humidity?
-Well, there is science behind this suspicion.
+There is science behind this suspicion.
 It’s not so much that excessive sweating in humidity is made worse.
 Rather, once water in the form of sweat is released through pores onto your skin, it tends to stay put.

 Ejis sweat proof undershirts